 And, well, it’s tough to argue with that.
 Just open up Twitter, perform a web search, or check your inbox.
 Good luck consuming even a fraction of what piques your interest.

 That’s a major obstacle for content creators, but not a substantial threat to content marketing.

 What it does mean is that your content marketing strategy better start with creating the highest quality, most audience-focused content possible — because that is the only way to have a smidge of a chance at getting and keeping your target audience’s attention.

 I love webinars.

-I’ve hosted hundreds of them during my time working at Rainmaker Digital.
+I’ve hosted hundreds of them.
 I’ve attended a bunch as well.

 When they’re good, webinars are helpful and useful.
 When they’re great, they’re transformative.

 But, in the interest of full disclosure, my ratio of webinars attended: webinars registered for is … not good.
 I’m guessing yours isn’t either.